opensvc/docs.opensvc.com/source/storage.ibmdsflashcopy.rst

 The dscli commands must be installed in the standard location on the nodes running this service resource type.

 An /opt/opensvc/etc/auth.conf must exist and contain credentials to access the manager for each array.
 This auth.conf file permissions should be 600 and owned by root.
-OpenSVC takes care of obfuscating the password in the output, local logs, and logs sent to the collector.

 Example auth.conf: